Find Affordable College Courses

 Boca Raton, FL

 Our 2023 rankings named Florida Atlantic University the best value school in the Southeast Region for geological and earth sciences students working on their doctor’s degree.
-Located in the city of Boca Raton, FAU is a public school with a very large student population.
+Located in the small city of Boca Raton, FAU is a public school with a fairly large student population.

 Out-of-state tuition fees for graduate students at FAU are $18,482 per year.

-The excellent doctor’s degree programs at University of South Florida - Main Campus helped the school earn the #2 place on this year’s ranking of the best value geological and earth sciences schools in the Southeast Region .
-Located in the large city of Tampa, USF Tampa is a public school with a very large student population.
+You’ll be in good company if you decide to attend University of South Florida - Main Campus.
+It ranked #2 on our 2023 Best Value Geological & Earth Sciences Doctor’s Degree Schools in the Southeast Region list.
+Located in the city of Tampa, USF Tampa is a public school with a very large student population.

 #3